-The resolution should therefore solve or resolve the problem created during the incentive moment the tying up the complication
+The resolution should therefore solve or resolve the problem created during the incentive moment the tying up - 5) what is "tying up "called in modern terminology? the complication - 6) what does he call the cause-and-effect chain from the climax to the resolution?

-4) what does Aristotle call the cause-and-effect chain leading from the incentive moment to the climax?
+- 4) what does Aristotle call the cause-and-effect chain leading from the incentive moment to the climax?